The Hudson Foundation

 Overview

-The Hudson Foundation was established as a charitable trust to support the aged and infirm, as well as other charitable causes in the Wisbech area of Cambridgeshire.
-With total income of £1.22 million in 2024 (primarily from trading activities generating £1.17 million), the foundation distributed £232,830 in charitable grants.
+The Hudson Foundation was established by Alan Harry Hudson as a charitable trust following the death of Marjorie Hudson in 1979.
+The foundation supports the relief of the aged and infirm, as well as other charitable causes in the Wisbech area of Cambridgeshire, with a preference for assisting charitable organisations in the community of Wisbech and District.
 The foundation operates through trustee discretion, with grant-making decisions made by the trustees rather than through an open application process.
 The foundation has been a longstanding supporter of healthcare and community services in the Fens, most notably as the primary donor to the Alan Hudson Day Treatment Centre, which it helped establish in 1998 and continues to support.

 Funding Priorities